Apple: Pollination

 One cultivar can be pollinated by a compatible cultivar from the same group or close (A with A, or A with B, but not A with C or D).

-Cultivars are sometimes classified by the day of peak bloom in the average 30-day blossom period, with pollenizers selected from cultivars within a 6-day overlap period.

 Maturation and harvest

 Cultivars vary in their yield and the ultimate size of the tree, even when grown on the same rootstock.
 Some cultivars, if left unpruned, grow very large—letting them bear more fruit, but making harvesting more difficult.
 Depending on tree density (number of trees planted per unit surface area), mature trees typically bear 40–200 kg of apples each year, though productivity can be close to zero in poor years.
 Apples are harvested using three-point ladders that are designed to fit amongst the branches.
 Trees grafted on dwarfing rootstocks bear about 10–80 kg of fruit per year.

-Farms with apple orchards open them to the public so consumers can pick their own apples.
+Some farms with apple orchards open them to the public so consumers can pick their own apples.

 Crops ripen at different times of the year according to the cultivar.
-Cultivar that yield their crop in the summer include 'Gala', 'Golden Supreme', 'McIntosh', 'Transparent', 'Primate', 'Sweet Bough', and 'Duchess'; fall producers include 'Fuji', 'Jonagold', 'Golden Delicious', 'Red Delicious', 'Chenango', 'Gravenstein', 'Wealthy', 'McIntosh', 'Snow', and 'Blenheim'; winter producers include 'Winesap', 'Granny Smith', 'King', 'Wagener', 'Swayzie', 'Greening', and 'Tolman Sweet'.
+Cultivar that yield their crop in the summer include 'Sweet Bough' and 'Duchess'; fall producers include 'Blenheim'; winter producers include 'King', 'Swayzie', and 'Tolman Sweet'.

 Storage

-Commercially, apples can be stored for a few months in controlled atmosphere chambers to delay ethylene-induced ripening.
-Apples are commonly stored in chambers with higher concentrations of carbon dioxide and high air filtration.
-This prevents ethylene concentrations from rising to higher amounts and preventing ripening from occurring too quickly.
+Commercially, apples can be stored for months in controlled atmosphere chambers.
+Apples are commonly stored in chambers with lowered concentrations of oxygen to reduce respiration and slow softening and other changes if the fruit is already fully ripe.
+The gas ethylene is used by plants as a hormone which promotes ripening, decreasing the time an apple can be stored.
+For storage longer than about six months the apples are picked earlier, before full ripeness, when ethylene production by the fruit is low.
+However, in many varieties this increases their sensitivity to carbon dioxide, which also must be controlled.

-For home storage, most cultivars of apple can be held for approximately two weeks when kept at the coolest part of the refrigerator (i.e. below 5 °C).
-Some can be stored up to a year without significant degradation.
-Some varieties of apples (e.g. 'Granny Smith' and 'Fuji') have more than three times the storage life of others.
+For home storage, most culitvars of apple can be stored for three weeks in a pantry and four to six weeks from the date of purchase in a refrigerator that maintains 4 to 0 C. Some varieties of apples (e.g. 'Granny Smith' and 'Fuji') have more than three times the storage life of others.

 Non-organic apples may be sprayed with a substance 1-methylcyclopropene blocking the apples' ethylene receptors, temporarily preventing them from ripening.

 Pests and diseases

-Apple trees are susceptible to a number of fungal and bacterial diseases and insect pests.
+Apple trees are susceptible to fungal and bacterial diseases, and to damage by insect pests.
 Many commercial orchards pursue a program of chemical sprays to maintain high fruit quality, tree health, and high yields.
 These prohibit the use of synthetic pesticides, though some older pesticides are allowed.
 Organic methods include, for instance, introducing its natural predator to reduce the population of a particular pest.

 A wide range of pests and diseases can affect the plant.
 Three of the more common diseases or pests are mildew, aphids, and apple scab.